miniwdl-ext/miniwdl-aws/README.md

 test/run_tests.sh
 ```

-This builds the requisite Docker image from the current code revision and pushes it to an ECR repository (which must be prepared once by `aws ecr create-repository --repository-name miniwdl-aws`).
+This builds the requisite Docker image from the current code revision and pushes it to an ECR repository (which must be prepared once with `aws ecr create-repository --repository-name miniwdl-aws`).
 To test an image from the [GitHub public registry](https://github.com/miniwdl-ext/miniwdl-aws/pkgs/container/miniwdl-aws) or some other version, set `MINIWDL__AWS__WORKFLOW_IMAGE` to the desired tag.